Complete Health Dentistry of Park Ridge

-Temporomandibular joint disorders (sometimes called just TMJ or TMD) affect millions of Americans daily.
-Although many cases of TMJ disorders resolve on their own, some require professional care to treat.
-The source of these disorders is the jaw, but their symptoms can be wide-ranging and might be felt in your head, neck, fingers, and back.
+Temporomandibular joint disorders (sometimes called TMJ or TMD) affect millions of Americans daily.
+Although many cases resolve on their own, some require professional care to treat.
+The source of these disorders is the jaw, but their symptoms can be wide-ranging and may be felt in your head, neck, fingers, and back.
 These symptoms can range from annoying to disruptive to disabling in their severity.

-Fortunately, our Park Ridge TMJ dentist, Dr. Mark Kuchta, is here to help.
-A member of the International College of Craniomandibular Orthopedics, Dr. Kuchta is well-trained in treating TMD and provides reliable, effective treatment options to help relieve the associated symptoms.
-This is one of the ways that we use oral healthcare to significantly improve your overall quality of life.
+As part of our comprehensive dental care in Park Ridge, Dr. Mark Kuchta offers focused evaluation and treatment for TMJ-related pain and dysfunction.
+A member of the International College of Craniomandibular Orthopedics, Dr. Kuchta is well-trained in treating TMD and provides reliable, effective solutions to help relieve your symptoms.
+This is one of the ways we use advanced oral healthcare to improve your overall quality of life.

 What Is TMJ Disorder?